mre/andygrunwald.github.io-1/content/post/your-datastore-connection-deserves-a-name.md

 **tl;dr**: When multiple apps interact with the same database, nasty side-effects can happen:
 One app keeps the database busy, that all other apps stop responding.
-In this case, you are dealing with an incident that is difficult to debug due to a not that obvious root cause.
+In this case, you are dealing with an incident that is difficult to debug due to a non-obvious root cause.
-**Assigning a name to each database connection** can make your life easier.
+**Assigning a name to each database connection** can make a difference.
 It will reduce the time to debug by multiple hours and finding the root cause faster.
+From the database, you can differentiate the apps and their commands to identify the bad client.

 ➡️ Want to see how it works?
 Checkout examples for [redis]({{< ref "your-datastore-connection-deserves-a-name.md#how-to-assign-a-name-to-your-_redis_-connection" >}}), [RabbitMQ]({{< ref "your-datastore-connection-deserves-a-name.md#how-to-assign-a-name-to-your-_rabbitmq_-connection" >}}), [PostgreSQL]({{< ref "your-datastore-connection-deserves-a-name.md#how-to-assign-a-name-to-your-_postgresql_-connection" >}}), [MySQL]({{< ref "your-datastore-connection-deserves-a-name.md#how-to-assign-a-name-to-your-_mysql_-connection" >}}) and [HTTP]({{< ref "your-datastore-connection-deserves-a-name.md#how-to-assign-a-name-to-your-_http_-connection" >}}).